cetienn01/ExtractGEO/README.md

 2. Option 2: install using **conda**: \
 `conda install ExtractGEO -c conda-forge`

-**NOTE:**
+##### NOTE:
-- If you don’t have Python installed we recommend installing it using the `Anaconda installer` then running the conda install command above. _When installing Anaconda through the installer, make sure that the ‘add to PATH’ option is checked._
+- If you don’t have Python installed we recommend installing it using the `Anaconda installer` then running the conda install command above.
+  - _When installing Anaconda through the installer, make sure that the ‘add to PATH’ option is checked._

-**METHOD 2**
+**METHOD 2** From Source

 If you want to use the current development version of the software either use `pip` to install directly from **GitHub**: